 Almsgiving, or Zakat (also spelt Zakaat, Zakah), is one of the five pillars of Islam.
 It is a vital act of worship for Muslims, alongside the other four sacred pillars: prayer (Salah), fasting (Sawm), pilgrimage (Hajj) and belief in Allah and His Messenger, Prophet Muhammad (ﷺ) (Shahadah).

-Every compulsory for every sane, adult Muslim who owns wealth over a certain amount (known as the Nisab) must pay 2.5% of it as Zakat.
-Or as it’s formally known, Zakat al Mal (or Zakat al Maal).
+Every compulsory for every sane, adult Muslim who owns wealth over a certain amount (known as the Nisab) must pay 2.5% of it as Zakat, also formally known as Zakat al Mal (or Zakat al Maal).

-The Nisab is the minimum amount of wealth a Muslim must possess before they are required to pay Zakat.
-This amount is often referred to as the Nisab threshold.
+The Nisab (threshold) is the minimum amount of wealth a Muslim must possess before they need to pay Zakat.
+The Muslim must also be healthy (sane) and an adult to give it.

 Gold and silver are the two values used to calculate the Nisab threshold.
-Most scholars will recommend that Muslims use the Nisab value for silver for Zakat as it is in the best interests of the Zakat recipients, particularly the poor and needy.
+Most scholars recommend that Muslims use the Nisab value for silver for Zakat.
+This is because it has a lower threshold than gold, thus being more in the best interests of the Zakat recipients, particularly the poor and needy.

-As the value of silver and gold fluctuates, the Nisab threshold often changes from year to year.
+As the value of silver and gold fluctuates, the Nisab threshold often changes yearly.

 Your Zakat is an Amanah (trust), and we take that responsibility very seriously.
 At Islamic Relief, we follow a scholar-verified Zakat Policy to ensure your Zakat reaches the world’s poor and needy as soon as possible, in accordance with Islamic principles.

-Your donations have powered some of our most crucial work, which has helped provide relief to millions of people living in war zones, poverty, disease and climate disasters.
+Your donations power some of our most crucial work, providing relief to millions of people living in war zones, poverty, disease and climate disasters.

 Together, we’ve given essential aid to families in drought and famine-struck countries across East Africa.
 We’ve supported communities affected by earthquakes in Türkiye and Syria.
 And we continue to provide hope for our brothers and sisters in Gaza facing unimaginable suffering.

-Your donations are helping transform the lives of generations of families, ensuring they have access to food, medical care, clean water, education and the tools to support themselves for years to come.
+Your donations help transform the lives of generations of families, ensuring they have access to food, medical care, clean water, education, and the tools to support themselves for years to come.

 Trying to figure out how much you need to pay based on your Zakatable assets and liabilities?
 Discover the value of your Zakat by using our Zakat Calculator!

-It is mandatory on any adult, sane Muslim with wealth above a certain amount (Nisab).
-Eligible Muslims pay Zakat once a year, and it is due as soon as one lunar (Islamic) year has passed since meeting or exceeding the Nisab.
-This obligatory donation is then distributed to those who meet the criteria to receive it.
+It is mandatory for any adult, sane Muslim with wealth above a certain amount (Nisab).
+Eligible Muslims pay Zakat once a year.
+It is due as soon as one lunar (Islamic) year has passed since meeting or exceeding the Nisab.
+This obligatory donation will then be distributed to those who meet the criteria to receive it.

-The Nisab is the minimum amount of wealth a Muslim must possess before they are required to pay Zakat.
-This amount is often referred to as the Nisab threshold.
+The Nisab is the minimum amount of wealth a Muslim must possess before they need to pay Zakat.
+This is the Nisab threshold.

 Gold and silver are the two values used to calculate the Nisab threshold.
-The Nisab was set by the Prophet Muhammad (ﷺ) at a rate equivalent to 87.48 grams of gold and 612.36 grams of silver (or 85 grams of gold and 595 grams of silver, according to another opinion).
+In the early days of Islam, Prophet Muhammad (ﷺ) set this threshold at a rate equivalent to 87.48 grams of gold and 612.36 grams of silver (or 85 grams of gold and 595 grams of silver, according to another opinion).

-However, as gold and silver are not commonly used nowadays, their equivalent value in local currencies often fluctuates.
+However, as gold and silver are not common currencies nowadays, their equivalent modern value often fluctuates.
 This can make the Nisab threshold different year on year.

 This obligatory donation should amount to 2.5% of your total Zakatable wealth.
 For example, if your total assets (after any debts owed) amounted to $10,000, you would pay $250.

-There are eight categories of people who are eligible to receive Zakat.
+There are eight eligible categories of people who can receive Zakat.
 These include:

 At Islamic Relief, we take the responsibility of delivering your donations very seriously.
 We know that we are accountable to you, to the people we serve, and, ultimately, to Allah.